School Committee - February 06, 2025

 Can you see this?

-I thought it'd just be helpful to show and make sure everyone could see until we have it recorded exactly what the Warren article would look like.
+I mean, we can always change it.
+We can always change it.
+Thank you.
+I thought it'd just be helpful to show and make sure everyone could see until we have recorded exactly what the warrant article would look like.

 Right.

-So all we'd be doing is accepting the law that has already been passed.
+So all we'd be doing is accepting the law.
+That that has already been passed.
+SPEAKER_UNKNOWN: So should I stop the share?
+SPEAKER_UNKNOWN: Are you still reading it?
+Stop it.
+Okay.

 Okay.

-It's been seconded and we are now voting on whether to send this warrant to the town meeting.
+Um, so the motion has been moved.
+Um, it's been seconded and we are now voting on whether to, um, send this warrant to the town meeting.

 Jeremy.